jeffThompson/Design2/Assignments/08_PrintOnDemandBook.md

 * We'll use the [Blurb InDesign plugin](http://www.blurb.com/indesign-plugin) to make the design process a little easier
 * [This list](https://en.wikipedia.org/wiki/Book_design) of book elements (and [this one too](http://www.barbaradoyen.com/book-publishing/anatomy-of-a-book-the-contents))
 * More info on the [Blurb trade books](http://www.blurb.com/trade-books)

+### FOR THURSDAY, APRIL 6
+Continue working on your books!
+We won't have a formal check-in next week, but a good milestone would be to have everything roughly laid out, plus a start on your cover.
+You should also work on gathering up materials for your process book and start thinking about how you want to structure that.

 ### FOR THURSDAY, MARCH 30
 This week, you'll start designing the layout of your book in InDesign.
 You should use this time to experiment with the overall look and feel of your book, and get really picky about the typographical choices you're making.
 We'll be focusing on just a few spreads to start (rather than the entire book) to make iterating quicker, but [Paragraph Styles](https://helpx.adobe.com/indesign/using/paragraph-character-styles.html) will make expanding to the full book easy.